by Olivier Poirier-Leroy. Join 9,000+ swimmers and coaches who read his motivational newsletter last week by clicking here.

 Instead of stalking off and warming down under a dark cloud of anger and frustration, sit down with your coach and ask why there was a gap between expectation and result.

 (If you already know why, then you’ve got your lesson.
-But if it is a mystery, if you are at a loss to explain what happened, than “stuff happens” isn’t a suitable excuse for a disappointing performance if you have expectations of improving upon it moving forward.)
+But if it is a mystery, if you are at a loss to explain what happened, then “stuff happens” isn’t a suitable excuse for a disappointing performance if you have expectations of improving upon it moving forward.)

 Make adjustments to your process.